YellowO2/cafe-manager-gic/README.md

 - PUT `/employees/:id` → update employee
 - DELETE `/employees/:id` → delete employee

-## Futher improvements
+## Further improvements
 - send and store logo data as bytea instead of base64 string
-- if more images/blob data are needed to be stored, would consider storing them in a cloud blob storage + CDN service.
+- If more images/blob data are needed to be stored, would consider storing them in a cloud blob storage + CDN service.